 PRINCETON CLASS OF 1860

-This folio (13 1/8 x 12 in) contains a total of 160 photographs: twenty-two campus views, 115 portraits of students, fifteen of professors, four of African Americans, and four of additional workers.
+This folio (13 1/8 x 12 in) contains a total of 160 photographs taken by photographer George Kendall Warren: twenty-two campus views, 115 portraits of students, fifteen of professors, four of African Americans, and four of additional workers.
 Also interspersed in the volume are seven engravings depicting additional campus views, in addition to handwritten notes from classmates.

 Beautifully bound in full dark green (slightly faded to brown) morocco by Walker & Sons of New York City.
 Highly gilt spine; covers with inner gilt dentelles; 2 sets of gilt lines on covers; title in gilt on cover, all edges gilt.
 The binding is signed by Walker not with a paper ticket (as was usual) but with a gilt stamp.
 Condition is excellent.
 This is an “over-the-top” binding – about as good as money could buy.